12rambau/GWB/utils/ABOUT.md

-The GuidosToolbox Workbench (GWB) is a subset of the desktop software package GuidosToolbox (GTB) designed as a module application for Linux servers, for example the SEPAL platform.
+The GuidosToolbox Workbench (GWB) is a subset of the desktop software package GuidosToolbox ([GTB](https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/)) designed as a modular application for Linux servers

 GWB source code can be downloaded from the [GWB homepage](https://forest.jrc.ec.europa.eu/en/activities/lpa/gwb/)